 Work will continue during 2020/21 to identify proposals to close the funding gap beyond the next year.
 Whilst we were fully cognisant of the challenges faced, including the funding uncertainty, the outlook has recently become even more challenging, following the outbreak of the coronavirus.
-We are nevertheless determined to continue to transform how we operation to tackle this enormous task and we are committed to delivery of savings and generating the income required to reach a balanced budget position, but also to deliver better services for residents.
+We are nevertheless determined to continue to transform how we operate to tackle this enormous task and we Page 142 of 365 are committed to delivery of savings and generating the income required to reach a balanced budget position, but also to deliver better services for residents.